h2oai/datatable/docs/f-expressions.rst

     f[dt.str32]   # select all columns with stype `str32`
     f[None]       # select no columns (empty columnset)

 In all these cases a *columnset* is returned.
-Such columnset may contain variable number of columns, or even no columns at all, depending on the frame to which this f-expression is applied.
+This columnset may contain a variable number of columns or even no columns at all, depending on the frame to which this f-expression is applied.

 Applying a slice to symbol ``f`` follows the same semantics as if ``f`` was a